-A General Medical History Form is a document used to record a patient’s medical history at the time of or after consultation and /or examination with a medical practitioner.
+A General Medical History Form is a document used to record a patient’s medical history at the time of or after consultation and/or examination with a medical practitioner.

-A general medical history form is meant to document all relevant information regarding an individual’s health in order to act as a reference source/tool for any doctor diagnosing and making treatment decisions associated with the individual in question.
-Some of the records covered in a patient’s medical history form are past diagnoses, laboratory reports, doctor’s hand-written and typed notes, audiovisual records, and summaries of close family members’ reports.
+A general medical history form is meant to document all relevant information regarding an individual’s health in order to act as a reference source or tool for any doctor diagnosing and making treatment decisions associated with the individual in question.
+Some of the records covered in it are past diagnoses, laboratory reports, doctor’s handwritten and typed notes, audiovisual records, and summaries of close family members’ reports.

 Medical history forms are important communication tools between medical practitioners.
 Insurance providers also use them to review a patient’s health history to determine their insurability before offering health insurance coverage.
 Medical records are used to coordinate and combine existing knowledge of a patient’s medical care to provide effective and appropriate diagnoses and treatments.

 Patients can also use their medical history forms to make healthy lifestyle changes and other interventions.
 For example, if cases of diabetes are common in family medical records, the patient can implement interventions that lower the risk of getting diabetes, such as low sugar intake and exercising often.
-Medical history forms provide the doctor and patient with valuable information that can be used to guide healthcare decisions for the associated patient.
+They provide the doctor and patient with valuable information that can be used to guide healthcare decisions for the associated patient.

 Downloadable Templates